 Examination fees are $150 for the full exam, $25 for Part I, and $50 for Parts II – V.

 Members who have achieved RP® status retain that status by successfully completing continuing education units over a six year period and maintaining their RP® membership with NAP.
 More information and reporting forms can be found on the Documents page under Member Resources.

 Professional Registered Parliamentarian (PRP) status indicates that a member has the knowledge and practical skills to successfully deliver parliamentary services.
 Building on the expertise demonstrated at the Registered Parliamentarian level, the PRP designation shows that the member can provide quality parliamentary services and has agreed to adhere to the code of ethics adopted by NAP.
 PRPs are also eligible to participate in NAP’s professional referral service.

 PRP status is granted to a Registered Parliamentarian® who has been registered for at least one year and successfully completes a Professional Qualifying Course and demonstrates competency and skills in these areas:

 •serving as a professional parliamentarian and/or professional presider at conventions and meetings

 •applying the ethical and business practices of a professional parliamentarian

 Taking the Professional Qualifying Course

-The Professional Qualifying Course (PQC) is offered in conjunction with NAP’s Biennial Convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
-Six or more participants are required.
+The Professional Qualifying Course (PQC) is offered in conjunction with NAP’s Biennial Convention, National Training Conference, and at other times upon approval of the Professional Development Committee.
+Six or more participants are required, all of whom must have been a Registered Parliamentarian for at least one year prior to the PQC.
 See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.